civboot/fngi/README.md

 and operating system for [Civboot](http://civboot.org).
 There are many steps along the way, some of them complete.

+- [ ] rewrite the kernel to allow for modules/etc
 - [X] create an assembly.
 Done, see [spor.c](./spor.c)
 - [X] bootstrap the assembly into fngi.
 Mostly done, see [spor.sp](./spor.sp)
 - [x] Write zoab in fngi (see [zoa][zoa] project).